 Will last for decades

 For the cooking aficionado, multi-clad cookware is the way to go.
 It’s pricey, but the performance and quality are hard to beat.
-The All-Clad Stainless Steel Tri-Ply Bonded Stockpot is one of the most popular multi-clad stockpots available.
+The All-Clad D5 Stainless Steel Stockpot is one of the most popular multi-clad stockpots available.

-This sizzler of a stockpot is made from two layers of stainless steel enveloping a center layer of aluminum that provides superior heat conductivity.
-And unlike many other stockpots, multi-clad pots have this same tri-ply construction all the way up the walls of the pot for even cooking throughout.
+This sizzler of a stockpot is made from three layers of stainless steel alternating with two layers of aluminum that provide superior heat conductivity.
+And unlike many other stockpots, multi-clad pots have this same layered construction all the way up the walls of the pot for even cooking throughout.

 All-Clad has been a leader in multi-clad cookware, and its 12-quart stockpot is highly praised and revered by gourmet cooks who insist on the best.
 But it’s also perfect for anyone that wants an even, consistent cooking pot that will last for decades.
 In fact, happy owners of this stockpot are positive they’ll be passing down their All-Clad cookware to future generations!
-Many cooks feel that nothing can beat the performance of All-Clad tri-ply pots, but be forewarned that a single stockpot can cost as much—or more—than a full set of cookware from other brands.
-Still, you can be assured that the All-Clad D3 Stainless Steel Tri-Ply Stockpot will be your go-to stockpot for gourmet cooking for years to come.
+Many cooks feel that nothing can beat the performance of All-Clad multi-clad cookware, but be forewarned that a single stockpot can cost as much—or more—than a full set of cookware from other brands.
+Still, you can be assured that this top-of-the-line piece will be your go-to stockpot for gourmet cooking for years to come.

 Lightweight for easy handling